-If you ever get a hankering for pasta but then remember it's not the healthiest, check out our Kootenay friends' amazing sourdough pasta.
-In Penticton you can find it at Save on Foods and Whole Foods.
+If you ever get a hankering for pasta and wish it was more nourishing, check out our Kootenay friends' amazing sourdough pasta.
+In Penticton you can find it at Save on Foods and Nature’s Fare North.
 Their pasta is easily digestible, they have high standards for their products and are sourced using the highest-quality ingredients.
-Honestly, in my opinion this sourdough pasta (other than being healthier and better to digest) is actually better than regular pasta!
+Honestly, in my opinion this sourdough pasta (other than being healthier and better to digest) is actually yummier than regular pasta!

 You can enjoy your sourdough pasta with any of the veggies that you have at home to roast, but here's a wonderful recipe fitted for spring.
 (Yup, we're getting ready for spring!)

 Veggie-Filled Roasted Red Pepper, Spinach and Asparagus Pasta

 Prep time 10-15 minutes Cook time 30 minutes Serves 4

 Recipe contributed by Renee Altman of Verity Nutrition.

 2 tablespoons avocado oil

 1 1/2 cups unsweetened coconut or almond milk

 2 tablespoons nutritional yeast